SciTools/iris/docs/iris/src/developers_guide/graphics_tests.rst

 This consists of :

- * The 'check_graphic' funciton uses a perceptual 'image hash' of the outputs (see https://github.com/JohannesBuchner/imagehash) as the basis for checking test results.
+ * The 'check_graphic' function uses a perceptual 'image hash' of the outputs (see https://github.com/JohannesBuchner/imagehash) as the basis for checking test results.
  * The hashes of 'known accepted results' for each test are stored in a